Some people are born to engage a crowd – they're confident, cool, and collected, even while speaking publicly.

 CNBC expands, "Deep breathing before and during your presentation or pitch calms your nerves and adds power and strength to your voice.
-Deep breathing also keeps your voice centered and prevents dangerous uptalk which undermines your credibility and confidence.
-(Allison Shapira, founder and CEO of Global Public Speaking)."
+Deep breathing also keeps your voice centered and prevents dangerous uptalk, which undermines your credibility and confidence.
+(Allison Shapira, founder, and CEO of Global Public Speaking)."

-Authenticity and an ease about yourself will go a long way.
+Authenticity and ease of yourself will go a long way.
 You want to connect with your audience, and how better to do that than by being you?
 Too much memorization and rigidity will cause you to come off as more of a robot than the real thing.
 Be conversational and friendly.
 Nobody is waiting/hoping for you to mess up, they just want to be engaged and enlightened.

-CNBC advises, "Telling personal, true stories is the best way to impart information and inspire others.
+CNBC advises, "Telling personal, true stories are the best way to impart information and inspire others.
 (Gary Schmidt, Past International President of Toastmasters International, a nonprofit organization that helps members improve their public speaking skills)."

 You can do this!workingmother.com